Little Vintage Baking

 Make the ice cream.

-• Place the chilled whipping cream into the bowl of a stand mixer fitted with a whisk attachment.
+• Place the steeped and chilled heavy whipping cream into the bowl of a stand mixer fitted with a whisk attachment.

 • Whip the cream on medium speed until stiff peaks form.